 The free-market position is that free and competitive markets are not perfect but better than government bureaucracies at detecting and correcting errors about what consumers will want and what they will be willing to pay.
 That's what counts, isn't it?
 Since omniscience is not an option, we want the best method available.
 That's all we can hope for, and it turns out not to be too bad.
 We must always ask about any touted solution to a problem: compared to what?
 Thomas Sowell's Law -- "There are no solutions, There are only tradeoffs" -- is relevant here.

-David D. Friedman is another important scholar who has shed on the relative merits of bureaucracies and markets in his important article "Do We Need a Government?"
+David D. Friedman is another important scholar who has shed light on the relative merits of bureaucracies and markets in his important article "Do We Need a Government?"
 (I recommend his video lecture.)
 Friedman addresses a different matter than the one I'm concerned with, namely, the collective-action problem, one manifestation of which is called "market failure."
 But much of what he writes applies.
 Here's the key, which is about systematic incentives:

 In private markets, most of the time, an individual who makes a decision bears most, although not all, of the resulting costs, and receives most of the resulting benefits.
 In political markets that is rarely true.
 So we should expect that the market failure that results from A taking an action most of whose costs or benefits are born by B, C, and D should be the exception in the private market, the rule in the political market.
 It follows that shifting control over human activities from the private market to the political market is likely to increase the problems associated with market failure, not decrease them.